Santa Claus: Opposition from some Christian denominations

-Santa Claus has partial Christian roots in Saint Nicholas, particularly in the high church denominations that practice the veneration of him, in addition to other saints.
-In light of this, the character has sometimes been the focus of controversy over the holiday and its meanings.
-A number of denominations of Christians have varying concerns about Santa Claus, which range from acceptance to denouncement.
-Some Christians, particularly Calvinists such as the Puritans, disliked the idea of Santa Claus, as well as Christmas in general, believing that the lavish celebrations were not in accordance with their faith.
-Other nonconformist Christians condemn the materialist focus of contemporary gift giving and see Santa Claus as the symbol of that culture.
+Santa Claus has partial Christian roots in Saint Nicholas, particularly in the high church denominations that practise the veneration of him and other saints.
+Various Christian denominations have differing opinions of Santa Claus, ranging from acceptance to denouncement.
+Some Christians, particularly Calvinists such as the Puritans, disliked the idea of Santa Claus as well as Christmas in general, believing that the lavish celebrations were not in accordance with their faith.
+Other nonconformist Christians condemn the materialist focus of contemporary gift-giving and see Santa Claus as the symbol of that culture.

-Condemnation of Christmas was prevalent among the 17th-century English Puritans and Dutch Calvinists who banned the holiday as either pagan or Roman Catholic.
+Condemnation of Christmas was prevalent among 17th-century English Puritans and Dutch Calvinists.
 The American colonies established by these groups reflected this view.
-Tolerance for Christmas increased after the Restoration but the Puritan opposition to the holiday persisted in New England for almost two centuries.
+Tolerance for Christmas increased after the Restoration, although Puritan attitudes toward the holiday remained unfavorable.
 In the Dutch New Netherland colony, season celebrations focused on New Year's Day.

-Following the Restoration of the monarchy and with Puritans out of power in England, the ban on Christmas was satirized in works such as Josiah King's The Examination and Tryal of Old Father Christmas; Together with his Clearing by the Jury (1686).
+Following the Restoration of the monarchy and with Puritans out of power in England, the ban on Christmas was satirised in works such as Josiah King's The Examination and Tryal of Old Father Christmas; Together with his Clearing by the Jury (1686).